airbytehq/airbyte/docs/integrations/custom-connectors.md

 ![](../.gitbook/assets/upgrading_connector_admin_panel.png)

-To browse the available connector versions, head over to our [DockerHub page](https://hub.docker.com/u/airbyte), locate the appropriate source/destination container, and click on the `Tags` section in the top bar.
+To browse the available connector versions, simply click on the relevant link in the `Image` column to navigate to the connector's DockerHub page.
+From there, simply click on the `Tags` section in the top bar.